nathanbumpus/Trinity-2.8.4-Marconi/abundance.md

-<h1 align="center">Estimating Transcript Abundance with Trinity<a id="top"></a></h1>
+<h1 align="center">Estimating Transcript Abundances with Trinity<a id="top"></a></h1>

-<p>When estinmating transcript abundance with Trinity on Marconi we need to choose whether to use an alignment based or a non-alignment based approach.
+<p>When estinmating transcript abundances with Trinity on Marconi we need to choose whether to use an alignment based or a non-alignment based approach.
 Trinity has a script align_and_estimate_abundance.pl which has support for the RSEM and Salmon modules on Marconi.
 In this project I used Salmon as a non-alignment based method to estimate transcript abundances.
 A comparison of methods including Salmon and RSEM can be found here.  <a href="https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-4002-1" target="_blank">RNA Seq Computational Tools</a>  Go into the shrimp project directory and make a new directory called abundances.
 Inside the abundances directory make another directory called matrix.
 We will use this matrix directory immediately after estimating our abundances.</p>

 <h2 align="center">Non-Alignment Based Abundance Estimation with Salmon</h2>